GISLab-ELTE/PointCloudTools/README.md

 ```

 You may specify the `/property:Configuration=<value>` flag to set the project configuration.
 Supported values are **Debug** and **Release**.

+The project supports Visual Studio's CMake integration, you may create a `CMakeSettings.json` file based on the given sample (`CMakeSettings.json.sample`) and use the multi-configuration *Ninja* generator to compile against x86 or x64 architectures.

 ### On Linux